nop77svk/wtwd/README.md

 ## A few disclaimers

+This is a pure console utility, not a complex time tracking system.
+Don't worry &ndash; it is not going to silently report your PC time to your managing superior.

 Tested (as of July 13, 2022) on Windows 10 only.

 _Note:_ Lock+Unlock events do not exist on all Windows 10 systems.
-This will be worked on in some future releases.

-This is a pure console utility, not a complex time tracking system.
-Don't worry &ndash; it is not going to silently report your PC time to your managing superior.
+This can be worked-around via the `init-lock-unlock` verb.
+Beware, there's some elevated privileges switching on and off in front of you!